Antoni Bura

 Antoni Bura (22 December 1898 – 13 December 1980) was a Polish bobsledder, mechanical engineer and independence activist.
 He competed in the four-man event at the 1928 Winter Olympics.

 He was born in Karwina in the region of Cieszyn Silesia, a son of a carpenter.
-Bura graduated from Juliusz Słowacki Polish Grammar School in Orłowa, then from the mechanical engineering at the Lwów Polytechnic in Lwów.
-During World War I, he was conscripted to the Austro-Hungarian Army and joined the Polish Military Organisation.
+Bura graduated from Juliusz Słowacki Polish Grammar School in Orlová, then from the mechanical engineering at the Lwów Polytechnic in Lwów.
+During World War I, he was conscripted into the Austro-Hungarian Army and joined the Polish Military Organisation.
 Afterwards, he volunteered for the Polish forces in the Polish-Soviet War.
 For his actions, he was later awarded the Cross of Valour.